 Cogeco is currently using two protocols to assign IP addresses: IPv4 and IPv6.

-IPv4 is the most widely deployed Internet protocol.
+- IPv4 is the most widely used Internet protocol.
 It uses 32-bit addresses, allowing for a total of 4.3 billion addresses.
-With the growth of the Internet, the IPv4 pool of available addresses has run out.
+With the growth of the Internet, the pool of available IPv4 addresses has run out.

 Dynamic and static IP addresses